lruslan/ansible-eos/README.md

 * eos_vxlan
 * eos_ipv4interfaces

 All modules are fully documented, please see the module documententation for all available parameters.
+See the CHANGELOG.md file for the most update to date changes.

 Requirements
 ------------